Oak Hammock Marsh: Geography

 Oak Hammock Marsh consists of approximately 20 km2 of open marsh, and a slightly smaller area of surrounding woods and grasslands.
 It is located near the town of Stonewall, Manitoba in the Rural Municipality of Rockwood.

 The marsh is a re-constructed and managed wetland, designed for the creation of a waterfowl breeding and migratory habitat.
 Water levels in the marsh are carefully controlled.
 It is common during wet years (when waterfowl have an abundance of alternative nesting sites) for the water level in one or more of the compartments to be lowered for the summer, creating an extensive area of dried mudflats.
 This drying and later reflooding promotes the growth of emergent marsh plants such as bulrush and cattail, and therefore maintains the vegetation cover of the marsh; otherwise, the natural tendency would be for the marsh to become over several years simply a shallow lake, with a sharply defined shoreline and little nesting cover.
 Furthermore, not all of the adjacent purchased land has been allowed to grow wild.
 Cereal grain crops are planted in some of it, in order to supply migrating waterfowl with an autumn food supply while reducing crop losses on local farms.

-Critics contend that the marsh is simply a "duck factory" for the benefit of hunters.
-Supporters believe that it would be unrealistic to expect that the required funds to recreate the marsh would have been forthcoming if wild ducks had no economic and recreational value to sportsmen.
-Oak Hammock Marsh, like other prairie wetlands, supports many wildlife species besides game birds.